Papa Stour: Shipwrecks

-Economy & Transport
+Economy and transport

 Crofting is the mainstay of island life.
 Sheep form the backbone of the agricultural economy but a diversity livestock are kept, including cattle, pigs, goats, chickens, ducks and geese.
 Vegetable are grown too, often in the shelter of circular walls, such plots being known as 'planti crubs' – these were originally used to propagate kale (cabbage) seedlings and were built well away from other buildings where they would be safe from mice.
 The seedlings would then be transplanted to kaleyards (gardens) near the houses.
 Fishing is still conducted but on a relatively small scale.
 There is a post office at the pier, but no shop.
-Mains electricity only came to the island at the close of the twentieth century.
+Mains electricity only came to the island at the close of the 20th century.
 The Papa Stour Project is a Christian supported housing service offering accommodation to men with drug and alcohol issues.
 Ferries now sail across the Sound of Papa to West Burrafirth on the Shetland Mainland.
 The crossing takes 45 minutes, and although the Snolda carries cars, there is only one short road on the island.
 For visiting yachts the four main voes provide good shelter, but the strong tides in both the Sound of Papa and to the north west require considerable care.

 Airstrip

 Culture and the arts

 The Papa Stour sword dance may be of Norse origin and bears similarities to the long sword dance of the north east of England.
 A description of the dance appears in The Pirate by Sir Walter Scott.

-The writer and journalist John Sands lived on Papa Stour and Foula for a while during the late nineteenth century.
+The writer and journalist John Sands lived on Papa Stour and Foula for a while during the late 19th century.
 The writer, folklorist and musician, George P. S. Peterson was brought up on Papa Stour.

 It is also the 'Papa' of Vagaland's poem Da Sang o da Papa men, now adopted as part of the folksong tradition, as set to music by T.M.Y.
 Manson.
 The insistent chorus chant, 'Rowin Foula Doon!', is particularly striking.